pmq20/node-packer/node/doc/api/addons.md

 });
 ```

-Note that, in this example, the callback function is invoked synchronously.
+In this example, the callback function is invoked synchronously.

 ### Object factory